Short answer:

 The second requirement of Miranda is that you be subject to interrogation.

 Interrogation, in this case, means questioning by the police that would elicit incriminating statements.
-In other words, questioning which is likely to result in someone incriminating himself or herself.
+In other words, questioning is likely to result in someone incriminating himself or herself.

-An example of Miranda in action
+An Example of Miranda in Action

 Let’s imagine the police came to your house wanting to speak with you about a potential crime they believe you might be involved in.
 You invite them into your home and end up making incriminating statements after being questioned.
 Miranda, in all likelihood, will not apply.